 The passage of $2.2 trillion in federal economic aid in response to the COVID-19 outbreak includes a condition that school districts nationwide must continue to pay its employees and contractors during school closures in order to receive their share of the funds.

 H.R.
-748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, unanimously passed the Senate early Thursday morning by a 96-0 vote and was approved by the House on Friday.
-President Donald Trump is expected to sign the resolution.
+748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, unanimously passed the Senate early Thursday morning by a 96-0 vote and was approved by the House early on Friday.
+President Donald Trump signed the resolution into law Friday afternoon.

 Excerpt from H.R.
 748: